RigsOfRods/docs.rigsofrods.org/vehicle-creation/fileformat-truck.md

 ## Ropes

 Ropes are special beams that have no compression strength (they can shorten easily) but have standard extension strength, like a cable or a chain.
-They have also another peculiarity: the second node can "grab" the nearest reachable ropable node with the `O` key.
+They have also another peculiarity: the second node can "grab" the nearest reachable ropable node with the `CTRL+L` key.
 Standard use is to use a chassis node as the first node, and a "free" node as the second node (free as in not attached by any other beam).
 The best example of this are the chains of the Multibennes truck.

 Option: `i` for invisible <span style="background-color:#fb7">\[ Version 0.38.18+ \]</span>